 The Amplify pilot is at the halfway mark, and has been positively received.
 As well as the learning from each module, participants have highlighted how beneficial it has been to go through the process as a cohort, learning and developing together.
 It has also provided opportunities to identify shared challenges from across the organisation, supporting each other to find solutions.

-To find out more about =mc leadership and management programmes take a look at Leadership Skills for Managers or the Emerging Managers Programme.
+To find out more about =mc leadership and management programmes take a look at Transformational Leadership, Advanced People Management or the Emerging Managers Programme.
 If you’d like to speak to one of our experienced consultants about particular challenges, contact Yvette Gyles, Director at firstname.lastname@example.org or call us on 020 7978 1516.

 “It’s hugely helpful to discuss real RSC examples with peers.
 Everyone is opening up as the group moves through the programme and I’ve made connections with people outside my department that I couldn’t have contemplated before.”